Internships Policies and Courses

 - 4 credit hours through either CSC 298 or DC 298 (LSP Experiential Learning credit)

-- as many as 8 more credit hours through either CSC 398 or DC 299
+- A maximum of 8 credit hours through either CSC 398 or DC 299

-Graduate students in the School of Computing may enroll in CSC 697 for a maximum of 4 credit hours and students in the School of Cinema and Interactive Media may enroll in DC 499 for a variable number of credit hours.
-The expected use of DC 499 is for large projects.
+Graduate students in the School of Computing may enroll in CSC 697 for a maximum of 4 credit hours and students in the School of Cinematic Arts or School of Design may enroll in DC 499 for a variable number of credit hours.

 - Secure an internship.

-to MyCDM and click the “MyInternships” link on the left.
+- Login to MyCDM and click the “MyInternships” link.

-- Employer Verification-> Academic Success Center Verification (International Students Only) -> Faculty Approval -> Academic Success Center Processes Registration
+- Once the Internship application form is submitted, a workflow is initiated as follows: Employer Verification-> Academic Success Center Verification (International Students Only) -> Faculty Approval -> Academic Success Center processes registration

 - You will receive email notifications at each major step of the workflow process.

 In addition to internships that meet CDM requirements, students are eligible to participate in DePaul’s University Internship Program (UIP).
+UIP connects you with employers in short-term and long-term internships.
 UIP has tools and resources to help you:

 - Explore potential careers and industries